I Love a Rainy Night: Chart performance

 On February 28, the song succeeded Dolly Parton's hit film theme song "9 to 5" in the number-one position on the Billboard Hot 100 pop singles chart.
-On March 14, Parton's song returned to the top spot—the last time, to date, that the pop chart featured back-to-back "country" singles in the top position.
+On March 14, Parton's song returned to the top spot – the last time that the pop chart featured back-to-back "country" singles in the top position until August 2023, when Jason Aldean's "Try That in a Small Town" succeeded "Last Night" by Morgan Wallen.

 "I Love a Rainy Night" came during Rabbitt's peak popularity as a crossover artist.
 The follow-up to "Drivin' My Life Away" (number one country, number five Hot 100), the song was Rabbitt's only Hot 100 number one.
 But his crossover success continued with the follow-ups "Step by Step" and "You and I" (the latter a duet with Crystal Gayle).

 On Billboard's Hot Country Singles chart, it was his eighth out of 17 career chart-toppers, spanning from 1976 to 1990.

-"I Love a Rainy Night" was certified gold for sales of a half-million units by the Recording Industry Association of America.
+"I Love a Rainy Night" was certified gold for sales of one million units by the Recording Industry Association of America.